Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 YouTeam is a great marketplace for finding talent.
 The platform works only with engineers that are employed by top development agencies from Eastern Europe and Latin America.
 These countries provide high-quality work together with work culture and ethics similar to Western Europe and the USA, and what’s important—comfortable work time overlap.

-Not every development company that wants to join YouTeam’s talent pool goes through our vetting, just as not every engineer can’t pass their initial screening and selection.
+Not every development company that wants to join YouTeam’s talent pool goes through our vetting process, just as every engineer can pass their initial screening and selection.
 The vetting process has different stages of the company and the developers’ check.
-Only the best go through and list themselves in YouTeam’s talent pool.
+Only the best make it through and get to list themselves in YouTeam’s talent pool.
 Thus, you can be sure that half of the hiring process is done for you—all of this at no hefty recruitment fees or overhead costs.
 You can read more about our vetting process here.

 Wrap up

 Hiring is never easy.
 There are so many things to look for, but they’re incomplete nevertheless.
-To find the correct full-stack developer for your project, you should look inwards at your company’s requirements.
-And that will define the person you’re after.
+To find the correct full-stack developer for your project, you should look inwards at your company’s requirements because that will define the person you’re after.
 Then select the stack you want your application to be based on.
 Answering these fundamentals will lead you to the appropriate candidate.
-YouTeam will do the rest of the job, and you can get a top developer onboarded in less than a week.
+YouTeam does the rest of the job, and you can get a top developer onboarded in less than a week.